niftools/max_nif_plugin/MaxNifPlugins_Readme.txt

     Change log
     ----------
-      0.2.1
+      0.2.2
       -----
     o Exporter
       - Fix Export of Normal values

     o Importer
       - Fix Import of Normal values
+      - Change Import of Bones to merge NonAccum nodes with parent
+      - Change Import of Animation to merge NonAccum nodes with parent node
+      - Add Option to Clear Animation on Import

       0.2.1
       -----
     o Exporter
       - Replace the Tri Stripper with a new version. o The old version had some bugs which came when compiled with VS 2005.
       - Fix issues with transforms on exporting with extra nodes and for collision meshes

       0.2
       -----